 Get feedback on workplace safety

-Whilst we’re once again being advised to work from home if possible, some offices will remain open in some capacity to support those who are unable to work remotely.
-Getting feedback on how safe those staff feel working in the office is vital, and should form part of your workplace safety strategy.
+Whilst we’re once again being advised to work from home, if possible, some offices will remain open in some capacity to support those who are unable to work remotely.
+Getting feedback on how safe those staff feel working in the office is vital and should form part of your workplace safety strategy.

 Sharing a survey to your office-based staff will give them an opportunity to voice any safety concerns.
 This feedback will highlight any problems with your workplace set up early on, and help you create a Covid-secure office where your staff feel comfortable working.

-Understand how your intranet is performing
+Conduct an intranet satisfaction survey to understand how your intranet is performing

 If your intranet or digital workplace software is hindering rather than helping your staff, you need to know.
-The digital tools your employees use should make their day-to-day jobs easier, freeing up time from repetitive tasks so they can focus on meaningful work that will ultimately benefit your business.
+The digital tools your employees use should make their day-to-day jobs easier, freeing up time from repetitive tasks so they can focus on meaningful work that will benefit your business.

 Send a survey to your staff to understand their pain points and ask which areas of your digital workplace need improving.
 For example, if people find it hard to find information, you can look at ways to improve your intranet search.
-Take the results from your survey to create an action plan, and re-share the survey afterwards to see if the changes made a difference.
+Take the results from your survey to create an action plan and re-share the survey afterwards to see if the changes made a difference.
 Incremental improvements – based on real data – will help you build a digital workplace that enhances staff performance.

 Monitor your company’s culture

-Share a poll of definitions that you think describe your organisational culture, and ask your staff to vote on whether they agree.
+Share a poll of definitions that you think describe your organisational culture and ask your staff to vote on whether they agree.
 The results may surprise you!